meircif/lumi-lang/docs/thread-safety.rst

 will be duplicated for each thread (probably using "thread local" mechanism).
 This mean no data sharing is possible - ensuring thread safety.

-This is that default approach on all data unless one of the thread data sharing mechanism described below is used.
+This is the default approach on all data unless one of the thread data sharing mechanism described below is used.

 Sharing data between threads